 Stage 2: Isotonic Hamstring Load with Minimal Hip Flexion

 So you’re no longer experiencing pain with your isometric programming.
 That means you’ve generally graduated from hamstring isometrics!
-Doesn’t mean you can’t continue to utilize them in your programming, but as your tissue capacity increases, so does the level of your programming.
-We’ll now shift our focus to isotonics exercise.
-Isotonic contractions occur when a muscle contracts, and fibers actually change length, while lifting an external load.
+That doesn’t mean you can’t continue to utilize them in your programming, but as your tissue capacity increases, so does the level of your programming.
+We’ll now shift our focus to isotonic exercise.
+Isotonic contractions occur when a muscle contracts and fibers actually change length while lifting an external load.
 Breaking this term down even further, an isotonic exercise includes both concentric and eccentric contractions.
 In a concentric contraction, muscle fibers shorten.
 In an eccentric contraction, muscle fibers lengthen.
-Regardless of contraction type, our aim in this stage is to restore hamstring strength, bulk and capacity in a functional range of motion (1).
+Regardless of contraction type, our aim in this stage is to restore hamstring strength, bulk, and capacity in a functional range of motion (1).

 Nordic Hamstring Curls

 Single Leg Supine Physioball Eccentrics

 Stage 3: Isotonic Hamstring Load with Hip Flexion